-- (3) Subject to certain conditions, reduced rates may also be applied to supplies of natural gas and electricity (Article 102 of the Common VAT System Directive), imports of works of art, collectors' items and antiques and certain supplies of works of art (Article 103 of the VAT Directive); - (4) During the transition period, i.e., until the entry into force of the definitive VAT system, Member States may maintain, under certain conditions, various special measures concerning the application of reduced rates, including: application of reduced rates lower than the authorised 5% minimum; maintenance of reduced rates for goods or services not covered by Annex III; or application of an additional reduced rate, known as the "parking rate", no lower than 12% (Articles 109 to 122 of the VAT Directive); and, - (5) Finally, some Member States have been allowed to temporarily apply reduced rates to specific transactions (Articles 123 to 130 of the VAT Directive), and special rules also apply to the Austrian communes of Jungholz and Mittelberg and the Portuguese regions of the Azores and Madeira (Articles 104 and 105 of the VAT Directive).
+- (1) The standard rate cannot be lower than 15% (Article 97 of the VAT Directive);32 - (2) Member States may apply one or two reduced rates to supplies of goods/services specified in Annex III, including labour-intensive services, but not where they are electronically supplied (Article 98 of the VAT Directive); - (3) Subject to certain conditions, reduced rates may also be applied to supplies of natural gas and electricity (Article 102 of the Common VAT System Directive), imports of works of art, collectors' items and antiques and certain supplies of works of art (Article 103 of the VAT Directive); - (4) During the transition period, i.e., until the entry into force of the definitive VAT system, Member States may maintain, under certain conditions, various special measures concerning the application of reduced rates, including: application of reduced rates lower than the authorised 5% minimum; maintenance of reduced rates for goods or services not covered by Annex III; or application of an additional reduced rate, known as the "parking rate", no lower than 12% (Articles 109 to 122 of the VAT Directive); and, - (5) Finally, some Member States have been allowed to temporarily apply reduced rates to specific transactions (Articles 123 to 130 of the VAT Directive), and special rules also apply to specific EU regions (Articles 104 and 105 of the VAT Directive).

 The described rules leave Member States significant freedom to establish their own rates structure.
-In practice Member States are free to decide on the following: whether to apply one or two reduced rates; whether to apply, subject to special conditions, an extra "parking rate"; the level of standard rate, as long as it is more than 15%; the level of the reduced rate(s), subject to certain conditions, which depend on each Member State's specific circumstances; and to which goods / services to apply reduced rates too, subject to the conditions set out in the VAT Directive.
-On unsurprisingly, this freedom resulted until recently in VAT rates structures within the EU remaining highly discrepant, highly differentiated, and highly complex.
-The high level of differentiation is particularly worrying, since in itself will almost always result in high level of discrepancy across Member States, and unavoidably in high level of complexity.
+In practice Member States are free to decide on the following: whether to apply one or two reduced rates; whether to apply, subject to special conditions, an extra "parking rate"; the level of standard rate, as long as it is more than 15%; the level of the reduced rate(s), subject to certain conditions, which depend on each Member State's specific circumstances; and to which goods / services to apply reduced rates too, subject to the conditions set out in the VAT Directive.33 Unsurprisingly, this freedom resulted until recently in VAT rates structures within the EU remaining highly discrepant, highly differentiated, and highly complex.
+The high level of differentiation is particularly worrying,